paulhauner/prophessor/README.md

 _Requires Arcanist and access to the Phabricator database_

-**Before running this command you should already have run `enroll` for your markers and run `create-marker-groups` so the differential revisions can have the correct view policies**
+**Before running this command you should have already ran `create-marker-groups` and `create-student-groups` so the differential revision policies can be effective**

 Import all git diff files with `.diff` extension from the `<directory of diffs>` directory and perform the following actions for each file: